Personal Professional Development (Public Health and Primary Care) / Course details

 Overview

 This course unit is one of the blended options we provide.
-At a time when the arts are increasingly seen as part of the public health toolkit, this course will equip students to design, deliver, evaluate and commission services to improve the health and wellbeing outcomes of patients, service-users and communities.
-Students will learn how to analyse and apply the evidence-base to improve public health in real world settings through use of a wide range of arts practices.
+Health Improvement is the new pillar of public health that brings together the scientific and the artistic elements that are increasingly seen as part of the public health toolkit.
+This course unit will equip students to design, deliver, evaluate and commission services to improve the health and wellbeing outcomes of patients, service-users and communities.
+Students will learn health promotion, epidemiology, qualitative research methods, needs assessments, equity audits, programme development, partnership working, community development, advocacy, sustainability and evaluation.
+Students will learn how to analyse and apply the evidence-base to improve public health in real world settings through use of a wide range of public health practices.

 Aims